rich-iannone/DiagrammeR/README.md

 #### Using Data Frames to Define Graphviz Graphs

-##### Data Frames for Nodes and Edges

-With the `graphviz_graph` function, it's possible to generate a graph diagram from two preprared data frames.
+With the `graphviz_graph` function, it's possible to generate a graph diagram from two data frames.
 The function has the following options:

 ```R
 graphviz_graph(